ashwinreddy/blog/_notes/Public/People/Deleuze.md

 How do we consider new possibilities?
 We have to think in terms of problems.
 "For the dogmatic image of thought, being is defined in terms of actuality rather than virtuality.
 It is a matter of stable identities rather than difference.
 To think ontologically in terms of stable identities is to read solutions back into problems, to approach problems in terms of solutions."

 Science can think difference too, where it is a matter of understanding systems of difference in dynamic relation.
 Here, Deleuze looks to [[Simondon]]'s preindividual state.
 Biological individuals actualize a virtual intensive state.
 For example, the genes are a virtual field of intensities that actualize into specific concrete beings.
 This preindividual state is a multiplicity.
 The process is primary.
 Deleuze and Guattari also pick up on Jacques Monod's _Chance and Necessity_ which shows that some enzymes already have a self-ordering behavior.
-Or there's Prigogine and Stengers _Order Out of Chaos_, which looks at [[Emergence]].
-They also look at [[Chaos]] in terms of bifurcations.
+Or there's Prigogine and Stengers _Order Out of Chaos_, which looks at Emergence.
+They also look at chaos in terms of bifurcations.
 This is Nietzsche's dice throw.

-## Difference
+## Misc.

-Deleuze is a philosopher of difference: he wants to displace being, identity, and the representational model of thought with difference and becoming, which is what his _magnum opus_ _Difference and Repetition_ (1968), a response to [[Heidegger]]'s _Being and Time_, does.

-We usually say that _A_ and _B_ are different when we perceive first that they belong to the same category, i.e. they are the same except for their differences.
-That tends to imply there is some underlying persistence in terms of categories and the objects that belong to them.
-Then, difference is seen through that lens.
-Is it possible to think about difference without relying on sameness?

-It would mean thinking about each individual's becoming.

- Then, he collaborated with Felix Guattari.
-They wrote _Capitalism and Schizophrenia_ as well as [[What is Philosophy?]] together.
+He was going to write a book about [[Marx]].

 ## Reading list